oleander/Torrents/README.md

 1. Create your own fork of the project.
 2. Create and implement a tracker file inside the [tracker directory](https://github.com/oleander/Torrents/tree/master/lib/torrents/trackers).
 3. Add a cached version of the tracker [here](https://github.com/oleander/Torrents/tree/master/spec/data). **Note:** Remember to remove sensitive data from the cache like user name and uid.
-4. Add tests for it, [here](https://github.com/oleander/Torrents/blob/master/spec/trackers/the_pirate_bay_spec.rb) is a skeleton from the Pirate Bay test class to use as a start.
+4. Add tests for it, [here](https://github.com/oleander/Torrents/blob/master/spec/trackers/the_pirate_bay_spec.rb) is a skeleton for the Pirate Bay class to use as a start.
-5. Add the site to [this](https://github.com/oleander/Torrents/blob/master/README.md) readme.
+5. Add the tracker to the readme.
 6. Do a pull request, if you want to share you implementation with the world.

 You don't have to take care about exceptions, `Torrents` does that for you.